Recording data

 Using the data analysis window - position data

-The third page contains position information as recorded by your GNSS/RTK receiver or total station.
+The third page contains position information recorded by your GNSS/RTK receiver or total station.
 When using RTK tides, you should have a valid Ellipsoid height value in the third column.
 If this field is empty or intermittent, please check your GPS configuration as your receiver is sending out incorrect, too less or redundant NMEA0183 sentences.

 Position information containing height information recorded at 1Hz intervals.

-The first two columns contain the position information like projected eastings and northings.
+The first two columns contain position information such as projected eastings and northings.
 Please note that your raw data file contains geographic WGS84 positions as well.
-These are not displayed since they are only used when reprojecting or importing the raw data file.
-Make sure that you have a valid position in this table with an update rate of at least once per second.
+These are not displayed because they are only used when reprojecting or importing the raw data file.Make sure that you have a valid position in this table with an update rate of at least once per second.

 Using the data analysis window - heading data